 Her mother smoothed her skirt and fiddled with her necklace.
 Natalia knew the dress was an original creation that cost a lot of money.
 Her mother had accessorized with matching shoes, a hat, and gold jewelry with diamonds and rubies.
 Natalia thought she was overdressed considering where they were.
 However, she nodded in agreement with her mother.
 The richness of the room did seem to make her mother’s outfit and even her father’s tailored suit, appear shabby.

 Natalia smoothed her own dress out of uneasiness.
 She swore her white dress glowed, making her feel even more self-conscious.

 “I meant this room is supposed to look over the top.
-They’re trying to impress you,” Natalia said, startled to find her voice raspy.
+They’re trying to impress you,” she said, startled to find her voice raspy.

-“You’ll be taken care of for life,” her father said, looking about the room as if this lavishness would soon be Natalia’s.
+“You’ll be taken care of for life,” her father said, looking about the room as if this lavishness would soon be hers.

 Natalia grimaced.
 This was not where she thought they were taking her.
 This was the last thing she ever wanted for her life.

 “Can’t we wait and decide when I’m eighteen?”

 If she could make it that far then she would be free.